Coat Colour Genetics

 reproduced with kind permission of the author Dr Karen Hedberg BVSc © 2008

+PhPhot Photographs reproduced with kind permission of D'Accord Kennels, Australia.
+This is a very interesting field that is undergoing some changes as the actual genes that affect colour are beginning to be located on the chromosomes.
 DNA specific tests can now be carried out for the presence of most of the colour alleles, particularly where one wants to know if there are unwanted dilution factors hiding within individuals.
 While it can look very complicated, try to understand the subject and thus produce the colours you want from matings and not waste litters with incorrect colours.
+Knowledge of your proposed breeding pairs’ colour genetics can help maximise desired colour combinations.

 General information